Guided tours of New Zealand by our family

 Daphne is a kaumatua, an elder, and lives in Waimarama.
 Daphne’s sweet voice can be heard often at Hakikino when she is welcoming guests or singing the songs of Hakikino.
 Daphne is involved in the Marae at Waimarama.

 Michelle has lived in Waimarama with her husband and children for over 18 years.
 She was with us at the beginning of the Hakikino Project working in the shop and has returned in the past to assits us in sharing our culture.
 Michelle has begun another journey in her life, however, she is still a part of our Hakikino whanau (family) and continues to enjoy the coastal paradise of Waimarama.

 Davis Te Whaiti

-Davis is a kaumatua, an elder.
-He has returned home to live in Waimarama after many years of working and raising a family in Hastings.
-Hakikino benefits from his experience and steady hand.
+Sadly in 2017 we lost Davis who was a kaumatua, an elder.
+He had returned home to live in Waimarama after many years of working and raising a family in Hastings.
+Hakikino truly benefited from his experience and steady hand.